 While comparing the current values of a company's valuation multiples, such as price-to-earnings (P/E), price-to-sales (P/S) and price-to-cash flow (P/CF), with its own historical values helps determine whether its stock is fairly valued, overvalued, or undervalued, comparing the company relative to its peers on these parameters gives a good sense of the reasonability of the stock's price.

-Halliburton is graded D on this front, indicating that it is trading at a premium to its peers.
+Halliburton is graded B on this front, indicating that it is trading at a discount to its peers.
 Click here to see the values of some of the valuation metrics that have driven this grade.

 The facts discussed here and much other information on Zacks.com might help determine whether or not it's worthwhile paying attention to the market buzz about Halliburton.
-However, its Zacks Rank #1 does suggest that it may outperform the broader market in the near term.
+However, its Zacks Rank #3 does suggest that it may perform in line with the broader market in the near term.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report